afrigeri/geologic-symbols/qgis/3.4/README.md

 ### Preliminary setup

 For some symbols you need to import the svg graphic data located in the svg directory.
-Download SVG files and set their path in QGIS: Preferences->System->SVG Paths.
+Download the SVG files [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/afrigeri/geologic-symbols/tree/master/qgis/3.4/svg&fileName=qgis_svg_geology&rootDirectory=ImagesOfDownGit), extract them in a directory of your choice.
+Add this path to QGIS svg paths: Preferences->System->SVG Paths.
 For example, if you have placed the svg files in /Users/foo/bar/qgis-geology/svg, add the /Users/foo/bar/qgis-geology/svg directory to the list of paths in the SVG paths in QGis options.

 ### Importing the symbology